dfparker2002/osgi-service-monitor/README.md

 1. A service signature for monitors -- responsible for polling
 2. A service signature for delivery agents -- responsible for responding to sequential, unsuccessful poll attempts
 3. A scheduled job for across-the-board polling
-4. A central service tasked with keeping track of monitors and delivery agents as they come and go, in addition to poll responses.
+4. A central service tasked with keeping track of monitors and delivery agents as they come and go, in addition to poll responses
 5. A set of servlets rendering data as JSON as well as a JMX bean

 ## Sample Business Use Case